MichaelB167/bitcoin-mining-applications/README.md

 About a year ago, I was talking with a friend and trying to explain why I felt confident having myself invested in it.
 I understood the basic principles of how it operated as a digital currency, but as I tried explaining even the basics of encryption and the mining process all that was coming out was the bitcoin equivalent of Ruby Magic.

-This talk will compile the bits and pieces I've learned since then to answer the above, as well as go into a bit more detail on how bitcoin relates to subjects we've covered in class such as cs data structures and network funcionality.
+This talk will compile the bits and pieces I've learned since then to answer the above, as well as go into a bit more detail on how bitcoin relates to subjects we've covered in class such as cs data structures and authentication/cryptology.

 ## Objectives